dulbrich/ward-cleaning-2025-3/docs/SCHEDULE.md

 - Users can modify the time for any scheduled cleaning day after generation
 - Users can manually override group assignments if needed

+### Schedule Deletion
+- Users can delete individual schedule entries when mistakes are made
+- Users can clear all schedules for a ward/branch with a "Clear All" button
+- Both deletion actions require confirmation through a dialog that:
+  - Shows an alert icon
+  - Provides clear warning text
+  - Indicates the deletion cannot be undone
+  - Shows the schedule details that will be deleted
+  - Offers cancel and confirm options

 ### Ward Member Integration
 - System retrieves ward member data from wardContactData in localStorage
 - Participants are grouped by the first letter of their last name